 This code calculates the total number of animals in a zoo, where the zoo is divided into several sections.
 For each section, it asks for the number of different animal types and the number of animals of each type.

-• The user is first asked to input the number of sections in the zoo (sections).
+- The user is first asked to input the number of sections in the zoo (

-• The variable total_animals is initialized to 0.
-This will hold the total number of animals in the zoo.
+total_animalsis initialized to 0.
+This will hold the total number of animals in the zoo. - A

-• Inside the loop, the user is asked how many different animal types are in the current section (types_of_animals).
+forloop starts withsection_numberranging from 1 tosections, representing each section of the zoo. - Inside the loop, the user is asked how many different animal types are in the current section (

-• Finally, the code prints the total number of animals in the zoo, stored in total_animals.
+- Finally, the code prints the total number of animals in the zoo, stored in

 sections = int(input("Enter the number of sections in the zoo: "))